zenglenn42/react-tutorials/README.md

 ### [Bootstrap to Heroku](#contents)

 I want a fairly minimal stack for now.
 Maybe just express for the web server and definitely react for the front end (since that's the whole point of these tutorials) and something Heroku-ready would be nice.
-I'm not really using the backend at the moment, but that will change as the tutorials get more sophisticated.
+I'm not really using the backend at the moment, but that may change as the tutorials get more sophisticated.

 The fu in [this blog](https://daveceddia.com/deploy-react-express-app-heroku/) from Dave Ceddia fits the bill!